 Our goal is to reduce the prevalence of workplace harassment and discrimination.

-Reporting harassment and discrimination is an uncomfortable and sometimes unsafe process.
+Reporting harassment and discrimination can be an uncomfortable and unsafe process.
 We built Spot to make reporting as comfortable, secure, and accurate as possible.

-With that goal in mind, we’ve structured Spot around four core principles:
+With that goal in mind, we’ve structured Spot around four core security and privacy principles:

 Spot is designed to help you record what happened as reliably as possible.
 We’ve adapted a technique called the Cognitive Interview, developed to increase the accuracy of police reports.
 We continuously work to improve our methodology.

 Once you complete the interview, Spot generates a securely signed, timestamped PDF that you can download and keep in a safe place.
 This confidential record of your interview carries a special mark that can verify it hasn’t been modified since you created it.
 You can also encrypt and password-protect the PDF.
-The record constitutes high-quality evidence if you need it.
+The record can be used as high-quality evidence if you need it.

 After sending the confidential record to yourself, you have the option to create a report to send to someone else, deleting any details that you don’t want to share.
-Send this redacted version to yourself, then you can choose to have Spot email it, anonymously, to your employer.
+First you send this redacted version to yourself, then you can choose to have Spot email it, anonymously, to your employer.
 If your organization is not using Spot for Teams, you’ll get a link to a status webpage where you can see if your employer has downloaded the report sent to them.
 If your organization is using Spot for Teams, your organization is required to follow up with you through Spot within 10 business days.

 If you email your confidential record and report to yourself, we don’t keep your email address.
 If you ask Spot to send a report to your employer, we do retain their email address—if necessary, we can verify that a report was sent at a specific time to a specific recipient.
 At the end of your session, we delete your chat history with Spot.

-We are very clear about whose side we’re on: we designed Spot for the individual employee.
+We are very clear about whose side we’re on: we designed Spot for individual employees.